lizschley/number_six/scripts/documentation/update_process.md

 2. Start with Step 1 output data and edit what you want updated and delete the rest
 3. Run batch_json_db_updater_s3 to update the database using the Step 2 file changes

-## Definition: run_as_prod
+## Distinction between run_as_prod and is_prod
-There is a input parameter called run_as_prod in the Step 3 Script.
-This is used to update development like production.
-You need to know ahead of time when this is the technique you are using, because updated_at is the only json input that you can use.
-The program will error out if you try to combine it with other possibilities.
-More details below

 * important note - it is possible to use run_as_prod to create new data, but if you start with existing data and do not explicitely create new unique fields it would be easy to over-write existing data.
-That would be a pain, and if things were automated, could be a pain to make right.
+That would be a pain, and if things were automated, could be even a bigger pain to make right.
+- run_as_prod parameter is only development & only step 3 (see details below)
+- is_prod - if run_as_prod is True OR if it's the production environment
+- Input parameter, run_as_prod, used to update development like production.
+Used for testing and as an alternate way to make updates
+- Designed to work with updated_at

 ## Details
 - Note - exact paths are in constant variables: constants/scripts.py